gre/developer-portal/_docs/nano-app/documentation-requirements.md

 ## A. APDUs and Status words

-Take example on the [Bitcoin Nano app documentation](https://github.com/LedgerHQ/app-bitcoin-new/blob/develop/doc/bitcoin.md) to document your app's APDUs and status words.
+Take example on the [Bitcoin Nano app documentation](https://github.com/LedgerHQ/app-bitcoin-new/blob/develop/doc/bitcoin.md) to list your app's APDUs and status words.
 There is no obligation that you use the same status words as the Bitcoin app; this document is only presented as a good model to follow.

 ## B. Users documentation